SEP/SIMPLE

 How much can I contribute to a SEP?

 You can contribute up to 25% of compensation to an employee's SEP IRA.
-If you are self-employed, contributions to your own SEP-IRA are calculated differently.
+If you are self-employed, contributions to your own SEP IRA are calculated differently.
 Your compensation is considered your net earnings from self-employment and represent the net income you earned in the business that established the SEP, less the deduction for contributions to your SEP and the deduction allowed to you for one-half of the self-employment tax.
 A SEP may not only provide you with a tax-advantaged way to save for your own retirement, but may also help you attract and retain qualified employees by providing for their retirements.
 For the most up-to-date tax contribution information, please visit our Tax Center.

 Employer Type: employers with 100 employees or less